K elly Anderson straigthened the collar

 "Leo!"
 Prue shouted.
 "Leo come now!
 Piper and Stuart are badly hurt!"

-Things had settled down after Leo had once again used his power to heal and Kelly found Phoebe in the kitchen.
+Things had settled down after Leo had once again used his power to heal Stuart and

 "I just want to thank you," Kelly said to Phoebe.
 "You saved my life."